Ring, ring! New career calling for a telephone interview

 It's also worth keeping a copy of your own CV and completed application form nearby ‒ an interviewer is likely to reference your earlier responses or quiz you on past experience.
 Finally, a blank sheet of paper and pen are also worthy companions.
 Jotting down any ideas and questions that you have will help to keep your mind clear.

 Another great benefit afforded by the telephone interview is its flexibility in location.
 Assuming you have a decent signal on your phone, you can quite literally conduct proceedings from wherever you want!
 There are a few key criteria for finding the best spot, though.
 First and foremost, pick somewhere quiet.
 If you're missing every second word over the noise of the cafe's cash register clanging shut, you're unlikely to leave the best impression.
 It's also important that you find somewhere you feel comfortable and relaxed enough to take the call, but not overly so.
 Laying in your bed, while comfortable, is likely to hinder your projection of professionalism.
 Instead, try a light and airy living room where you feel at ease but also energetic and fizzling with energy.

 Project your voice … and listen!

-A phone interview is likely to be your first direct contact with the company you’re keen to join.
-Unlike conventional interviews where first impressions are pegged on how you present yourself in person, over the phone, the main currency is your voice.
+A phone interview is likely to be your first direct contact with the company you're keen to join.
+Unlike conventional interviews, where first impressions are pegged on how you present yourself in person, on the phone the main currency is your voice.
 The key is to speak authoritatively, but not aggressively.
-You’re certainly not looking to convey a domineering tone, but you also do not want to come over as lacking in confidence.
-Imagine you’re a lecturer standing in front of a class of mature students: Speak with clarity and assuredness, but avoid any hint of condescension.
+You're certainly not looking to convey a domineering tone, but you also don't want to come over as lacking in confidence.
+Imagine you're a lecturer standing in front of a class of mature students: speak with clarity and assuredness, but avoid any hint of condescension.

 Click on the following link for more interview advice.